 Please adhere to your government’s safety guidelines regarding COVID-19 and respect social distancing at all times.
 Please consider whether you should travel to a beach and remember to follow guidelines regarding travelling only with your household.

 Please be aware that RNLI lifeguard services are currently limited on beaches in the UK.
-Please check the list of beaches currently patrolled for more information.
 Although our volunteer lifeboat crews are fully operational if needed, this is your watch too.
 Follow safety advice to protect yourself and your loved ones – and you’ll help to reduce the demands placed on our lifeboat crews and other emergency services.

 When you’re heading to a beach, we urge you to respect the water and visit a lifeguarded beach.
 On a lifeguarded beach there are trained professionals to help keep you safe – they’ll be on hand if something goes wrong, in or out of the water.

 Use our find my nearest beach tool to find a lifeguarded beach near you.
 You can search by address, post code, or you can use the map to look for the closest beach to you.
 There will be information on the dates and times the beach is patrolled by RNLI lifeguards, so you know the safest time to head down to the beach.
 There is also a weather forecast and tidal information.